aturner-epcc/docs-test2/docs/user-guide/scheduler.md

 **as the first module command in the script** to ensure that the environment is set correctly for the job.
-This will also ensure all relevant library paths are set correctly at run time.
-Note `module -s` can be used to suppress the associated messages if desired.
+This will also ensure all relevant library paths are set correctly at run time. !!! note `module -s` can be used to suppress the associated messages if desired.

 ## `srun`: Launching parallel jobs